rOpenGov/geofi/vignettes/gisfin_tutorial.md

 The gisfin package uses the [rgdal](http://cran.r-project.org/web/packages/rgdal/index.html) package, which depends on [GDAL](http://www.gdal.org/) (Geospatial Data Abstraction Library).
 Some rgdal installation tips for various platforms are listed below.
+The gisfin package has been tested with recent versions of the dependency packages and libraries and it is recommended to use the recent releases.
+The older versions are known to cause problems in some cases.
 If you encounter problems, please contact us by email: louhos@googlegroups.com.

 #### Windows